 mysql -u wordpress_user -p

-We have finished a database creation part successfully.
+We have finished the database creation part successfully.

-At this stage we need to download WordPress and make required changes with its source code.
+We need to download WordPress and make the required changes to its source code at this stage.

 First of all, let’s download the WordPress distribution: